Delaware.gov logo

 Delaware’s Sexual Assault Policy for Institutions of Higher Education

-• By October 1 of each year, law enforcement agencies, colleges, and the Statistical Analysis Center must provide data on campus sexual assault to the Delaware Department of Justice, which will prepare a report for the Governor and General Assembly
+By July 1 of each year, law enforcement agencies, colleges, and the Statistical Analysis Center must provide data on campus sexual assault to the Delaware Department of Justice, which will prepare a report for the Governor and General Assembly by September 15.
+These deadlines were previously October 1 and December 15, respectively.

-Colleges subject to the law are required to submit a report to DOJ by October 1 each year starting in 2018 on how they have complied with the Sexual Assault Policy for Institutions of Higher Education during the preceding calendar year.
-Please use the form linked below to submit the data required and any additional documents.
+Colleges subject to the law are required to submit a report to the DOJ by July 1 each year on how they have complied with the Sexual Assault Policy for Institutions of Higher Education during the preceding academic year.
+Please use the form linked below to submit the required data and any additional documents.
+Do not include any personally identifiable data.

 Institutions of Higher Education Reporting Form

-Annual Report On Campus Sexual Assaults and Sexual Assault Reporting and Training
+DOJ Annual Report on Campus Sexual Assaults and Training:

-A report to the General Assembly and Governor conveying the information from colleges and from the criminal justice system on campus sexual assaults must be prepared each year by Dec.
-15 by Delaware DOJ starting in 2018.
+A report conveying information from colleges and the criminal justice system on campus sexual assaults must be prepared each year by September 15 by the Delaware DOJ starting in 2025.
+The DOJ’s annual report will include data from the past five years to highlight trends and will be publicly available on the DOJ website.

-Effective June 30, 2019: Reporting a Violation of the Sexual Assault Policy for Institutions of Higher Education
+Reporting a Violation of the Sexual Assault Policy for Institutions of Higher Education: (Effective June 30, 2019):

-• A responsible employee of an academic institution informed by a victim of an alleged sexual assault who DOES NOT offer to notify law enforcement or public safety officials, when the alleged sexual assault occurred while the victim or perpetrator was on campus, or was enrolled as a student at the academic institution
+• A responsible employee fails to offer to notify law enforcement or public safety officials when informed of an alleged sexual assault occurred while the victim or perpetrator was on campus or was enrolled as a student at the academic institution.

 Links and Information for Victims